dvesti/neuro-coder/_posts/2018-03-23-sending-information-unity-browser.md

 ## Listening and sockets

 We are already listening in node.
 But there is a problem.
-Server is listening, but client (your browser) knows nothing about the events that are happening in node.
+Server is listening, but client (your browser), knows nothing about the events that are happening in node.
 We need a way to push notification and these changes to anybody interested.
 And we will do that with [socket.io](https://github.com/socketio/socket.io-client).
-If you don't have it already, you can install them using `npm install socket.io`.
+If you don't have it already, you can install sockets using `npm install socket.io`.

 Sockets allow us to "subscribe" to events and incomming data and run functions that change DOM.
-It works on everything but Edge (really, whf Microsoft).
+It works on everything but Edge (really, wth Microsoft).
 We need to slightly change the server settings in app.js and in our view as well.
 The node server received POST in *index.js* is emited to the client *incomming.js*.
-We lastly load sockets and incomming in view.
+We lastly load sockets and incomming.js in the view.

 ```javascript
 //app.js